Budgeting and money management

 UWE Bristol has teamed up with financial education specialists to help you to get to grips with all things money-related.
 Blackbullion is a free online learning platform designed to support you with developing your money skills.
 It’s filled with videos, quizzes and competitions on topics like:

 - banking and budgeting support for international students.

 You can register with Blackbullion using your UWE Bristol email address.
 Check out their budget tool, which helps you work out how to stretch your termly Student Finance instalments across the year and plan to prevent running out of money.

 The budget below is based on a student renting accommodation for the ten months (40 weeks) of the academic year (eg between September and June).

 To give you an idea of weekly costs, here is an example of a basic budget:

 |Living costs (food, bills)||£70–£80||£2,800–£3,200|

 The above budget is the minimum you could expect to spend.
-How much you spend will depend to some extent on your lifestyle.
+The amount you spend will depend to some extent on your lifestyle.

-However, you could still save money by cycling or walking to UWE Bristol.
-You could save money on course costs by clubbing together with your mates to buy an essential text book each or using the University libraries.
+You could still save money by cycling or walking to university, clubbing together with your friends to buy an essential text book each or using the University libraries.

 Please note that the above budget does not include: